longxiangdai/Shawn-Portfolio/README.md

 </p>

 # 2. Reinforcement Learning
-## 2.1 Navigating in Gridworld using Reinforcement Learning algorithms
+## 2.1 Policy and Value Iteration for Gridworld
 - Implemented the SARSA and Q-Learning with decayed epsilon-greedy policy to solve the grid world game
 - Ensured that the agent performed properly and could reach the goal state when starting from different positions and in different scenaires (e.g. with diagonal moves when there is a crosswind upward through the middle of the grid)